7 myths & realities to improve your app store ranking

 ASO keyword research is among the most critical aspects of the whole ASO industry.
 Without ASO keyword research, your target audience won’t be able to find and download your app.
 We’ve gathered typical myths that prevent our users from growing their app business as fast as they could.
 These seven tips should be used as a guideline to increase the speed of growth of a newly released mobile app.

 A semantic core is too challenging and time-consuming to construct.
-Using keyword suggestions from popular ASO Tools is faster.
+Using simple keywords for ASO from popular ASO Tools is faster.

 The optimal ASO strategy is looking for search requests as opposed to keywords.
 A well-constructed semantic core offers you an outline of all relevant and favorite topics.